 These preclinical findings were discussed in a presentation, “Towards AAV5-Mediated Gene Therapy for Hemophilia A with a Factor IX Variant that Functions Independently of FVIII” (abstract #959), during the 22nd American Society for Gene and Cell Therapy annual meeting recently held in Washington, D.C.

 Hemophilia is a genetic disorder that affects blood clotting, leading to excessive bleeding.
 In hemophilia A, this blood-clotting defect is caused by the lack of a specific clotting protein called factor VIII (FVIII), which normally works together with factor IX (FIX) to activate the blood coagulation process.

 Patients with hemophilia A are usually treated with intravenous infusions of man-made versions of FVIII.
 However, about 30% of them start producing inhibitors against these infused FVIII proteins at some point during the course of the disease, rendering the treatment ineffective.

-AMT-180 is being developed by uniQure as a gene therapy candidate for the treatment of hemophilia A patients who have developed FVIII inhibitors.
+AMT-180 is being developed by uniQure as a gene therapy candidate for the treatment of hemophilia A patients with or without FVIII inhibitors.
 It works by using a special viral vector to safely deliver a proprietary modified version of the FIX gene, called Super9.
 When active, this enhanced version of FIX is believed to trigger blood coagulation (thrombin activation) independent of FVIII levels.